 Samantha’s vision for Martin County families is a community where all pregnant women have access to early and frequent compassionate prenatal care and as a result, babies are born full term and healthy.
 Our families will be educated parents living in safe homes with healthy relationships and nutritious food.
 Moms and babies will have established and exclusive breastfeeding relationships within a society that eliminates challenges and supports their success.
 She hopes that every family encountering Healthy Start feels supported to be the best caregiver they can be, and that every Martin County baby is born healthy so they can meet their early childhood developmental milestones.

-Aubrey Campbell, Director of Development, has worked with Martin County Healthy Start Coalition since 2010.
+Aubrey Campbell, Associate Executive Director, has worked with Martin County Healthy Start Coalition since 2010.
 She is the proud mom of two wonderful children, which makes her work even more important and meaningful to her.
 Aubrey is an alumna of South Fork High School and Florida International University.
 She is currently working on her Masters in Social Work at Florida State University.

 Aubrey has been the momentum and the non-stop rhythm of Dancing with the Martin Stars, our premier fundraiser, since its inception in 2010.
 She works closely with each dancer, instructor and sponsor to provide whatever they need.